 If you put too much focus on just removing customer requests from the queue as quickly as possible, the quality of your response may drop and then you run the risk that your customers will feel they are being treated rudely and/ or being rushed out.

 You can create outstanding customer support with the help of the customer service software.
 While the software takes away the strain of an overloaded queue, you can concentrate on optimizing your customer support processes, reducing your customer service queues and providing a positive experience.

 That’s how you show the customers that you care about them.

 To recap, here's how to manage customer service queues:

 - Offer a self-service option on your website

 What other ways do you have to tackle your customer service queues?

 Let me know in the comments below.

 P.S.
-If you got something valuable from this blog post, remember to tweet about 5 Ways to Manage (and Reduce) your Customer Service Queues!
+If you got something valuable from this blog post, remember to tweet about it here!